2,458 texts in Legends of the Jews (Ginzberg)

 It marks the end of the Ketuvim, the Writings, the final section of the Hebrew Bible.
 But what happened after?
 What about the stories too sacred, too painful, or perhaps just too… ...

-That’s the story of Esther, a story we celebrate every Purim.
-But the miracle of Purim isn’t just about escaping the evil decree of Haman, may his name be blotted out.
-It’s also ab...
+Legends of the Jews turns to Esther's Miracle.
+The miracle of Purim isn’t just about escaping the evil decree of Haman, may his name be blotted out.
+It’s also about the incredible ...

 He wasn't born to be king of Persia.
 Nope.
 No royal blood coursing through his veins, no divine right backing him up.
 How did he become king then?
 Money.
 Pure, unadulterated wealth...